 Pre-plant fertilizer ensures that plants get off to a good start.
-If you used a controlled-release fertilizer before planting, you’d need to fertilize again in eight to ten weeks.
+If you used a controlled-release fertilizer before planting, you will most likely need to fertilize again during the growing season.
 Transplants can be fertilized three weeks after planting.

-As nutrient levels decline through leaching, additional time-release fertilizer or liquid fertilizers can be applied once a week at a half intensity or once every two weeks at full power.
+As nutrient levels decline through leaching, additional liquid fertilizers can be applied once a week at a half intensity or once every two weeks at full power.

 Salt buildup can be a concern when applying liquid fertilizers, as seen by a white crust on top of the potting mix.
 If the medium has accumulated salt, it should be leached to eliminate excess nutrients by gently running water through it for several minutes.

 The rate of nutrient release is accelerated by higher summer temperatures and greater moisture in the growth medium.